Creamy Parmesan Shells with Toasted Garlic

 While I’m still very much excited about all of the end of summer tomatoes, corn, and peaches…and there’s still a bit of grilling to be done and lots of fresh salads to be made, the start of September is making me crave all the cozy comfort foods that come with the fall season.

 We had a cooler, rainy night here in Chicago, and a satisfying, simple pasta dish seemed like just the thing to make.
-I didn’t have much on hand at all, but with a few ingredients and the addition of Spice Tribe’s Porcini Paradiso blend…we had the most decadent & delicious plate of creamy parmesan shells that my family and I devoured in minutes.
+I didn’t have much on hand at all, but with a few ingredients and the addition of Spice Tribe’s Porcini Paradiso Italian Blend…we had the most decadent & delicious plate of creamy parmesan shells that my family and I devoured in minutes.

 The inspiration to make this pasta ridiculously simple was the porcini spice blend that is already full of SO much flavor (garlic, porcini, rosemary, mustard, thyme, basil, and calabrian chile).
 It’s bold, earthy, and has hints of warmth to transition us into the colder months ahead.
 With so much good flavor, I kept the rest of the ingredients as minimal as possible.
 And the process couldn’t be easier.

 While the shells cook in boiling water, the sauce comes together in a skillet in just the same amount of time.
 It’s extremely quick, so make sure to have all of your ingredients out and ready to go.
 You’ll melt some butter to start and toast up the very thinly shaved garlic until it’s golden and crisp.
 Then you’ll add some cream and start to simmer it down with the spices and fresh herbs.